Classic Roast Beef Recipe

 To serve 6 to 8 people, you'll need a 1.8kg centre-cut boneless top sirloin roast.

-Allow food to come to room temperature before adding it to the pan to prevent the pan's temperature from dropping and potentially causing food to stick.
+Allow the meat to come to room temperature before adding it to the pan to prevent the pans temperature from dropping and potentially causing food to stick.
+Taking the chill off, helps the meat cook evenly.

-Place the pan in the oven for a 5-10 minutes as you preheat the oven to 160°C / 320°F so the pan is warm when you put the beef in it.
+Place the roasting pan in the oven for 5-10 minutes while you preheat the oven to 180°C / 360°F so the pan is warm when you put the beef in it.

 Roast until beef registers 50°C / 125°F (for medium rare*), 1.5 - 2 hours.